ScottyLabs/cmumaps-data-visualization-deprecated/README.md

 This repository is now deprecated.
 Please refer to the new repository: [ScottyLabs/cmumaps-data-visualization](https://github.com/ScottyLabs/cmumaps-data-visualization)

+This project is inherently a client-side application, so we have moved away from Next.js to a more suitable architecture.

 ## To Run the Project

 ### First Time User